ShiginAV/Gallery-Application/README.md

 # Gallery-Application

-- Search images by word from server, using flickr API
+- Search images by word from server using flickr API
 - View images by slide
 - Select and save images using UIActivityViewController